judacas/LLM-Automated-Inventory-Management/CONTRIBUTING.md

    ```

    Note: Pre-commit hooks will automatically run.
 If they fail, fix the issues and commit again.

+    **Work-in-progress commits:**
+    If you need to commit unfinished work (e.g., to save progress or share with teammates), you can bypass the hooks:

+    ```bash
+    git commit -m "WIP: my unfinished feature" --no-verify
+    ```

+    ⚠️ **Note:** Only use `--no-verify` for temporary WIP commits to a branch that starts with dev.
+All code merged to anywhere else must pass the checks.

 4. **Push your branch**: